mantidproject/mantid/docs/source/algorithms/PaalmanPingsMonteCarloAbsorption-v1.rst

 The actual calculations are performed using :ref:`MonteCarloAbsorption <algm-MonteCarloAbsorption>` for each individual correction term.

-The corrections should be applied by the :ref:`ApplyPaalmanPingsCorrections <algm-ApplyPaalmanPingsCorrections>`, where you can find further documentation on the signification of the correction terms and the method.
+The corrections should be applied by the :ref:`ApplyPaalmanPingsCorrection <algm-ApplyPaalmanPingsCorrection>`, where you can find further documentation on the signification of the correction terms and the method.

 .. note::